A DUI or DWI will seriously bump up your premium for at least three years.

 - Your rates could jump—or they could skyrocket.

 Companies estimate that your post-DUI rates could increase by anywhere between 30 – 100 percent—or even more.
 The reason?
 Your auto insurance rate is seriously affected by your driving record.
 If you’ve got a DUI on your record, insurance companies might (read: very likely will) see you as a high-risk driver, and charge you accordingly.
+The amount by which your premiums rise will be impacted by your insurer and your location — see our list of states below to gauge how big a hit your wallet will take.

 - Your car insurance company might drop you all together.